 2. Users will not by any means attempt to gain access to a computing system or network without proper authorization, either on the MTSU campus or elsewhere.

 3. Users will not attempt to damage or alter hardware or software components of a computing system or network, either on the MTSU campus or elsewhere.

 4. Users will not attempt to disable any hardware or software components of a computing system or network via network attacks and/or scans, either on the MTSU campus or elsewhere.

 1. To effectively manage information technology resources, priority is given to applications that support the University mission.
 The system sponsor has the responsibility to manage resources so as to make them available for mission related applications.

 2. Users are expected to comply fully with the instructions of facility staff, system managers, system sponsors, and the infrastructure sponsor.
 In particular, users will vacate facility workstations and will surrender other resources promptly when asked to do so.

-VIII.
+IX.
 Examples of What Users are Not Permitted to do with MTSU Information Technology Resources (Not an Inclusive List)

 A. Violate laws or policies.
 For example:

 1. Use information technology resources in a manner that violates MTSU policy and/or other applicable policy and laws.
 Users will comply with state and federal regulations concerning obscenity and child pornography, state prohibitions on gambling, and restrictions on gaming.